LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Report Builder/user-guide-customization-access.md

 1. Right Click anywhere inside the visualization (but not on the shape itself).
 A list of options is displayed.
 2. Click on ‘**Show Legend.**’ The legend will display on the right of the visualization.
 3. On hover a few options will be displayed.
-4. In the top left corner - an arrow, allowing you to minimize\\maximize the legend.
+   a.
+In the top left corner - an arrow, allowing you to minimize\\maximize the legend.
-5. In the top right corner - an ‘X’ button, allowing you to close the legend.
+   b.
+In the top right corner - an ‘X’ button, allowing you to close the legend.

 ## Formatting